Venture

 Declining local visibility

 Local businesses and community activities are often overlooked, even though they play an important role in neighbourhood life.
-Rising living costs and changing consumer habits mean many residents default to large platforms or travel to central areas, making it harder for small businesses to stay visible and competitive.
+Rising living costs and changing consumer habits have led many residents to rely on larger platforms or travel to central areas, making it increasingly difficult for smaller local businesses to stay visible and competitive.

 The challenge